 How to stay motivated throughout winter

 Set a goal.
 Nothing is more motivating than having a plan with your training.
 The mere act of setting a goal will make you perform better.
 If you were Alberto Contador, you would probably use memories from previous successful editions of Tour de France to motivate you.

 (Yeah, it would be easy to stay motivated if you just knew you were supposed to ride on the big scene in Tour de France 2015. )

 Most of us understand the motivation for Contador to train throughout the winter.
 Unfortunately, though, most riders don’t have big goals like that.
 We have different, but ordinary goals that many people have no interest in and never heard of.
 But that should not be a problem.

 As long as it keeps you motivated and entertained, there is nothing wrong with training towards an amateur race, weight loss, or whatsoever.

 So the essential advice is to find a goal that motivates YOU.
 And make it as specific as possible.
 For example, ‘Lose 4kg fat mass’ is better than ‘lose some weight.’
-Make a strong ‘Finish sub-8hours in La Marmotte’ is a better goal than ‘Ride in the Alps next summer’.
+Making a strong ‘Finish sub-8hours in La Marmotte’ is a better goal than ‘Ride in the Alps next summer’.

 When the challenging periods arrive, your overall goal should help you stay motivated and maintain focus.
-Also, if you are proactive and take responsibility for your own training and progress, weather events shouldn’t surprise you.
+Also, if you are proactive and take responsibility for your training and progress, weather events shouldn’t surprise you.
 It’s a part of the game, and most of your competitors experience the same conditions.

-Year 2015 could be your best cycling season ever.
-It’s not too late and if you really try your best to optimize training, nutrition and recovery, there is good chance you’ll be flying in the new season.
+The year 2015 could be your best cycling season ever.
+It’s not too late and if you try your best to optimize training, nutrition, and recovery, there is a good chance you’ll be flying in the new season.